wormhole-foundation/wormhole-docs/tutorials/messaging/cctp.md

 ### Set-Up

 1. **Configure the transfer** - the setup for automatic transfers is similar to manual transfers, with the key difference being that the `automatic` flag is `true`.
-This indicates Wormhole to handle the attestation and finalization steps for you
+This indicates that Wormhole will handle the attestation and finalization steps for you

     ```typescript
     --8<-- "code/tutorials/messaging/cctp/snippet-3.ts:25:25"